Student Handbook Directory

-- be passing at least four full-credit subjects, or the equivalent, as of each Friday during a grading period.
-Failing to meet this requirement, a student will lose eligibility from Sunday through the Saturday of the following week.
+- be passing at least three full-credit subjects, or the equivalent, as of each Friday during a grading period.
+Failing to meet this requirement, a student will lose eligibility for one week.

 - students will not be permitted to participate in any team-related activity sponsored by the School District of Springfield Township including competitions, traveling with the team, or any athletic activity.

 - Students must submit a certificate of consent signed by his/her parent or guardian, be examined by a licensed physician to complete the PIAA forms.

 - students must have an ImPact baseline test on file.

 If a student is chronically or excessively late or absent from school, the principal shall evaluate each situation and determine the student's eligibility to participate in any extracurricular activity.
 The district reserves the right to require a physician's excuse to validate any period of absence.
 The principal shall have the final decision on eligibility for extracurricular activities, events, and athletics.

 PIAA Bylaw Article III-3: How Attendance Affects Eligibility

 A student who has been absent from school during a semester for a total of twenty (20) or more school days, is ineligible to participate in an Inter-School Practice, Scrimmage, or Contest until the student has been in attendance for a total of forty-five (45) school days following the student’s twentieth (20th) day of absence.